Boomtowns: Local Shocks and Inequality in 1920s California

 ABSTRACT

-As the United States economy grew in 1920s, both wealth and income inequality rose as well.
-California land values were especially volatile a variety of shocks buffeted state.
-This paper summarizes how these local booms affected housing by linking archival data on city property to full count 1930 census.
-I first characterize relationship between type shock during 1920s.
-Then relate real estate market swings occupational distribution within across cities 1930.
+As the United States economy grew in the 1920s, both wealth and income inequality rose as well.
+California land values were especially volatile as a variety of shocks buffeted the state.
+This paper summarizes how these local booms affected housing inequality by linking archival data on city property values to the full count 1930 census.
+I first characterize the relationship between the type of shock and city property values during the 1920s.
+Then I relate these real estate market swings to the occupational and housing distribution within and across cities in 1930.

 SUPPLEMENTAL MATERIAL